Raybeam/zartan/README.md

   That will create a `Site` object visible on the admin panel.
 The first request will fail, but if you go to http://HOSTNAME/resque_web then you should see a job to partition your first proxies.
-If your first source is DigitalOcean then zartan will not automatically detect/use the proxy you based your image off of.
+If your first source is DigitalOcean then zartan will not automatically detect/use the proxy that you based your image off of.
 To add it manually, go to the rails console and run `Source.first.send(:add_proxy, PROXY_IP, PROXY_PORT)`.
 Other sources may have similar requirements.